 Regardless what cause which type of harmful effects, it's certain that you need to move and not stay inactive.
 If you have to sit for work, here are some easy ways to be active to prevent from unhealthy consequences.

 How to be Active & Not Sit Too Long

 - Drink water - when you're working at your desk, you may become dehydrated because as you work, you are exhaling water, as you do when you sleep.
 But if you don't drink water, you are not replenishing your body with lost water.
 This doesn't mean, replenish with other liquids like coffee (which is diuretic so it actually causes you to lose more water) or soda.
 So in order to stay hydrated, stand up to get more water.
 Then, when it's time to refill, get up again.
 And inevitably, in time, you'll have to use the restroom, which will cause you to get up from sitting again.
 So drink more water when working.
 It does your body good in more ways than one.

 - Walk 10,000 steps a day.
 Although exercising at the end of the day after sitting all day does NOT help you, making a goal to walk more than 10,000 steps a day will cause you to get up from sitting all day to take more steps.

-Finally, take small breaks and STRETCH.
-To help you stretch properly, I’ve provided for you some stretches you can do at your desk while working.
-Fill out the form below and check your inbox to download two pages of stretching exercises you can do at your computer or desk.
-Print it out and tape them on the wall by your computer or your desk.
+- Take small breaks and stretch.
+To help you stretch properly, I've provided for you some stretches you can do at your desk while working.
 At every hour, take a break and do those stretches.
 Your body will thank you!